myomyint-maung/nlp-assignments/README.md

 # nlp-assignments
-My coding assignment submissions for the NLP course at Asian Institute of Technology
+My homework assignment submissions for the NLP course at Asian Institute of Technology